CCSMB/Standards/Standards/CCSMB-5.md

 All servers must be on seperate channels

+PASC refers to "Protocol for Audio Streaming in Computercraft"

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 ## Packet